Pembroke in Merrimack County, New Hampshire — The American Northeast (New England)

 2. The United States Declares War on Spain, 1898.

 Cuba, a Spanish colony, had been in rebellion since 1895.
 The brutal Spanish response turned American sympathies to the Cuban insurgents.
 The US Battleship Maine arrived in Havana Harbor in January 1898 with a dual mission - to protect American interests and present the Spanish with a show of force.
-At 9:40 PM on the evening of February 15, an explosion ripped the forward hull quickly sending the ship to the bottom of the harbor, killing two hundred sixty-six (Submitted on April 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+(Submitted on April 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 4, 2018.
-This page originally submitted on April 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 46 times since then.
+It was originally submitted on April 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 78 times since then and 7 times this year.
 Photos: 1, 2, 3. submitted on April 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.